 Canon 1.8 50mm Autofocus

-The autofocus performance of the Canon 50mm f1 8 STM is a GINORMOUS improvement over its predecessor.
+The autofocus performance of the Canon 50mm f1.8 STM is a big improvement over its predecessor.

 The older version did very poorly in low light and would hunt back and forth, not able to acquire focus.